LuxciumProject/pop-n-lock-theme-vscode/README.md

 > Please feel free to ask any question, to let us know about any problems that should be resolved and any improvement you would like to see by [filing an issue](https://github.com/luxcium/pop-n-lock-theme-vscode/issues) on our GitHub page.
 >
 > [![Preview of the IDE with Pop N’ Lock Theme](https://raw.githubusercontent.com/Luxcium/pop-n-lock-theme-vscode/master/images/v3.18.0/Pop%20N'%20Lock%20Theme%20by%20Luxcium%20%E2%9C%A8%20vs%20code%20typescript%20theme%20best%20colourful%20and%20top%2010.png)](https://raw.githubusercontent.com/Luxcium/pop-n-lock-theme-vscode/master/images/v3.18.0/Pop%20N'%20Lock%20Theme%20by%20Luxcium%20%E2%9C%A8%20vs%20code%20typescript%20theme%20best%20colourful%20and%20top%2010.png)(v3.18)
->
-> ### **You will be impressed how intutive it is when you will discover how each colour has its purpose**

-## About

-Your favourite streamlined code editor is getting more bright and radiant, optimized to work in the Full-fledged _Integrated Development Environment_ or in _Text Editor sized_ mode.
-The colours have been handpicked with great care to be the most intuitive possible and to use extensively all capacity of your favourite IDE and text editor.
-This powerful theme of colour is always evolving.
-Colourful features are added and more languages will be included soon.
-This theme is STRONGLY OPINIONATED so make sure to request any changes you want by filling an issue if you want to be influencing the opinion.

-This theme is based on the designs of Hedinne's _Popping And Locking_ a theme with vivid colours, they capture your attention but are easy on your eyes.
-His theme originally based on VS Dark+, Gruvbox Dark and One Dark has changed a lot since.
-It is designed with TypeScript grammar and web languages syntax in mind like HTML & CSS (Also includes support for JavaScript, JSON, YAML, React's JSX/TSX and more to come).

 > This theme includes other extensions†
 > (you can enable or disable them as you wish) :